macrobond/macrobond-data-api/README.md

 ```

 ## Using of system keyring for credentials

+> [!NOTE]
+> If u are using a proxy see "Using of system keyring for http proxy" first.

 When using WebClient it is recommended to use the system keyring to store the API credentials.
 This can be done easily by running the include script using this command: